pascallaliberte/pascallaliberte.me/index.md

 <div class="scroll-reveal" markdown="1" id="my-work">
 ## My work: <span class="sub-title">Custom Wordpress Component Developer for Web Agencies</span>

-**If you're a web agency** looking to win a design, and there's a **custom page component you'd like to have built**, I can help plan and build it.
+**If you're a web agency** looking to win a design, and there's a **custom page component you'd like to have built**, I can help you plan it and I can take charge of building a really nice one for your project.

-Example components you might be looking to have built:
+**Example components** you might be looking to have built:

-* A custom-designed map, fed by custom locations
+* A custom-designed map, fed by custom locations;
 * A nice, fast filtered list, that updates without the whole page reloading.
-Like a staff directory, a long list of projects, or any type of directory.
+Like a staff directory, a long list of projects, or any type of directory;
-* Animations and some nice custom transitions when you get to a point in the page
+* Animations and some nice custom transitions when you get to a point in the page;
-* A custom audio player to your site
+* A custom audio player for a podcast, for some sample tunes or for sound bytes;
-* A data-backed infographic, pulling data from your a backend
+* A data-backed infographic, pulling data from your a back-end;
+* A custom multi-step registration process, or;
-* A custom multi-step process or a hand-styled form
+* A hand-styled form that prefills based on interactions on the page.

-I can make your component work with your page builder of choice, implement shortcodes for inclusion, work as an ACF Pro Flex module, included as a block for the Gutenberg editor.
+I can make your component **work with your page builder of choice**, make it load via adding a custom shortcode, **built as an ACF Pro Flex module** or made to work as a block for the Gutenberg editor.

-I'll build you a fast-loading, responsive and adaptable component either using custom Vue.js, vanilla javascript when it does the job, or on top of existing Wordpress tools if that's more appropriate.
+I'll build you a **fast-loading, responsive and adaptable component** either using custom Vue.js, vanilla javascript when it does the job, or styling existing Wordpress plugins if that's more appropriate.
+It'll work with the right browsers and devices and for different connection speeds.

 **For a look into my work**, check out this [video on using Roots for Wordpress Development][roots-presentation], this [demo of using Vue.js with Turbolinks][vue-turbolinks-demo] or this [demo of using Stimulus with Turbolinks][stimulus-turbolinks-demo].

 [vue-turbolinks-demo]: https://pascallaliberte.github.io/vue-turbolinks-demo/
 [stimulus-turbolinks-demo]: https://pascallaliberte.github.io/stimulus-turbolinks-demo/

-[Drop me a note](mailto:pascal@pascallaliberte.me) if you'd like to chat about the nice design you'd like to get to.
+**[Drop me a note](mailto:pascal@pascallaliberte.me)** if you'd like to chat about the nice design you'd like to get to.
+Please include some details on the project, the type of component you're looking to have built, and some constraints like a rough deadline and the WordPress tools you plan on using.
+I'll reply with more questions and a link to my schedule for a first call.

 </div>